Robust Multivariate Functional Control Chart: Introduction

 \section{Introduction}

-In modern industrial applications, data acquisition systems allow to collect massive amounts of data with high frequency.
-Several examples may be found in the current Industry 4.0 framework, which is reshaping the variety of signals and measurements that can be gathered during manufacturing processes.
-The focus in many of these applications is statistical process monitoring (SPM), whose main aim is to quickly detect unusual conditions in a process when special causes of variation act on it, i.e., the process is out-of-control (OC).
-On the contrary, when only common causes are present, the process is said to be in-control (IC).
+Control charts are known as the main tools for statistical process monitoring (SPM), whose aim is to detect when the process is out-of-control (OC), i.e., when special causes of variation act on it.
+On the contrary, when only common causes are present, the process is said to be in control (IC).
+The application of control charts in modern industrial applications must however turn into value the massive amounts of data collected at high frequency by modern data acquisition systems.
+Several examples may be found in the current Industry 4.0 framework, which is reshaping the format of measurements that can be gathered in manufacturing processes.

-In this context, the experimental measurements of the quality characteristic of interest are often characterized by complex and high dimensional formats that can be well represented as functional data or profiles \citep{ramsay2005functional,kokoszka2017introduction}.
-The simplest approach for monitoring one or multiple functional variables is based on the extraction of scalar features from each profile, e.g., the mean, followed by the application of classical SPM techniques for multivariate data \citep{montgomery2012statistical}.
-However, feature extraction is known to be problem-specific, arbitrary, and risks compressing useful information.
-Thus, there is a growing interest in \textit{profile monitoring} \citep{noorossana2011statistical}, whose aim is to monitor a process when the quality characteristic is best characterized by one or multiple profiles.
-Some recent examples of profile monitoring applications can be found in \cite{menafoglio2018profile,capezza2020control,capezza2021functional_qrei,capezza2021functional_clustering,centofanti2020functional}.
+In many cases, the experimental measurements of the quality characteristic of interest are in fact characterized by complex and high dimensional formats that are well represented as one or multiple functional data \citep{ramsay2005functional,kokoszka2017introduction} also referred to as profiles.
+The simplest approach for SPM through one or multiple functional quality characteristics is based on the extraction of scalar features from each profile observation and the application of classical multivariate SPM techniques \citep{montgomery2012statistical}.
+However, the feature extraction step is known to be problem specific, arbitrary, and possibly masking useful information.
+Thus, this issue stimulated a growing interest in \textit{profile monitoring} \citep{noorossana2011statistical} that is the monitoring of a process through quality characteristic observations in the form of one or multiple profiles.
+Some recent examples of profile monitoring applications can be found in \cite{menafoglio2018profile,capezza2020control,capezza2021functional_qrei,capezza2021functional_clustering,capezza2022funchartspaper,centofanti2020functional}.

+Control charts are currently implemented in two phases.
+The first is referred to as Phase I and is concerned to identify a clean data set to be assumed as representative of the IC state of the process, named Phase I sample or Phase I observations.
+This data set is then used to quantify the expected variation of a future observation to be used for the prospective process monitoring, referred to as Phase II.
+Unfortunately, the identification of a Phase I sample in high-dimensional contexts is not an easy task due to the large presence of outlying observations in at least one component of a multivariate functional quality characteristic.
+On the other hand, control charts are very sensitive to the presence of outlying observations in the Phase I sample that inflate control limits and, therefore, reduce the detection power in Phase II.